 What is Structured Literacy?

-Structured LiteracyTM instruction is the umbrella term used by the International Dyslexia Association (IDA) to unify and encompass the many evidence-based programs and approaches that are aligned to the Knowledge and Practice Standards and are effective for students identified with SLD/Dyslexia.
+Structured LiteracyTM instruction is the umbrella term used by the International Dyslexia Association (IDA) to unify and encompass the many evidence-based programs and approaches that are aligned to the Knowledge and Practice Standards.
+These are effective for students identified with Specific Learning Disability (SLD)/Dyslexia.
 This approach is beneficial for all children learning to read but is essential for students with SLD/Dyslexia.

 IDA has released its latest resource, Structured Literacy™: An Introductory Guide.
 This practitioner-friendly publication will help educators and others better understand the definition, characteristics, and purpose of the term and its affiliated principles and practices.